 thereby preventing the Japanese attackers from carrying out their bombing raid to the extent that they originally intended.

-best words of condolence are insufficient to express to you our sorrow
+condolence are insufficient to express to you our sorrow and

 least assure you this: No parents could have a more heroic son than Robert who gave up his own life that others might live.
 He dared Might